OpenPrinting/cups/DEVELOPING.md

 Typed enumerations should be used whenever possible to allow for type checking by the compiler.

-Comment blocks immediately follow each constant:
+Comments immediately follow each constant:

-    typedef enum cups_tray_e  /* Tray enumerations */
+    typedef enum cups_tray_e  // Tray enumerations
     {
-      CUPS_TRAY_THIS,         /* This tray */
+      CUPS_TRAY_THIS,         // This tray
-      CUPS_TRAY_THAT          /* That tray */
+      CUPS_TRAY_THAT          // That tray
     } cups_tray_t;

 ## Makefile Guidelines

-The following is a guide to the makefile-based build system used by CUPS.
-These standards have been developed over the years to allow CUPS to be built on as many systems and environments as possible.
+The following is a guide to the (POSIX) makefile-based build system used by CUPS.
+These guidelines have been developed over the years to allow CUPS to be built on as many systems and environments as possible.

 ### General Organization